Event Recaps

 In April 1954, a month before the landmark case Brown v.
 Board of Education, the U.S. Western District of Louisiana ordered the University of Louisiana at Lafayette, then known as the Southwestern Louisiana Institute, to admit African American students into its fold.
 The permanent injunction, in the case known as Constantine v.
 SLI, came in July 1954, two months after Brown.
 The federal court's decision resulted in the university becoming the first higher education institution in the Deep South to desegregate, forever changing the historical landscape and destiny for decades to come.

-Join Ruth Foote in discussing the 76 black students who integrated the university 70 years ago.
+Ruth Foote discussed the 76 black students who integrated the university 70 years ago.

 ABOUT THE SPEAKER